arrlancore/claude-react-template/task/prd.md

 - **Community Content**: User-contributed problems and explanations
 - **Advanced Analytics**: Pattern effectiveness and user learning paths
 - **Multi-Language Support**: Same pattern structure, different implementations
+- **Comprehensive Multi-Pattern Problem Solving Module**: A dedicated system where the AI can guide users through problems that inherently require 2+ patterns, helping them identify which patterns are suitable and how to combine them.
+This will be a key feature added post-MVP.

 ### **Content Architecture Features**
 - **Problem Markdown Structure**: Standardized format with learning objectives, interactive components, test cases, and hints